US Taxes Abroad for Dummies (update for tax year 2021)

 While SSN numbers are valid for life, ITINs for a nonresident alien spouse or dependent used on a prior year income tax return may require renewal.
 For more information go to www.irs.gov/individuals/individual-taxpayer-identification-number .

-The Internal Revenue Service is required to notify the State Department of taxpayers certified as owing a seriously delinquent tax debt.
-The State Department is generally prohibited from issuing or renewing a passport to a taxpayer with a seriously delinquent tax debt (over $51,000).
+The Internal Revenue Service is required to notify the State Department of taxpayers "certified" as owing a seriously delinquent tax debt.
+The State Department is generally prohibited from issuing or renewing a passport to a taxpayer with a seriously delinquent tax debt (over $54,000 in 2021).
+For more information see here.

 The Affordable Care Act